luisviveros/Reference-FMUs/FORD/readme.md

-# BouncingBall
+# FORD

-The BouncingBall implements the following system of equations:
+The FORD implements the following system of equations:

 ```
 der(h) = v